< Browse to Previous Essay | Browse to Next Essay >

 Working for REI

 At age 25, Whittaker was offered a small job that grew into something big.
-Lloyd Anderson, a mountain-climbing friend, had founded something called The Co-op in 1939 as a way for Northwest climbers to get hard-to-find European mountaineering equipment.
+Lloyd Anderson, a mountain-climbing friend, had founded something called the Recreational Equipment Co-operative in 1938 as a way for Northwest climbers to get hard-to-find European mountaineering equipment.
 It had grown to 600 members with annual sales of $80,000.
 Anderson asked Whittaker to be its manager for $400 a month plus half a percent of gross sales.

-Whittaker started on July 25, 1955, working in a second-floor accountant’s office at 6th Avenue and Pike Street in downtown Seattle.
-For seven months he was the only fulltime employee.
+Whittaker started on July 25, 1955, replacing a part-time employee who had departed on a climbing expedition.
+For seven months he was the co-op's only fulltime employee, working in a second-floor accountant’s office at 6th Avenue and Pike Street in downtown Seattle.
 He stocked shelves, packed orders, and swept floors.

 When Anderson retired, on January 1, 1971, Whittaker became president and CEO.
 By the time he left eight years later, REI was a $46 million business with more than 700 employees, branches nationwide, and hundreds of thousands of members.